• Skip to primary navigation

 These are also a great option if you’re craving something sweet.
 Instead of grabbing a candy bar, try these out.

-This will give you the right type of energy that will last throughout the afternoon, and won’t spike your blood sugar levels.
+This will give you the right type of energy that will last throughout the afternoon and won’t spike your blood sugar levels.

 Get the recipe here